CampusVH/pult/README.md

  * **OM-Board** and **BBB-Board**

-   OpenMeetings and BigBlueButton provide shared whiteboards, where the lecturer and participants can draw and upload presentations.
+   OpenMeetings and BigBlueButton provide shared whiteboards, where the lecturer and the participants can draw and upload presentations.
    This module makes these boards visible in the channel.

 Each channel is easily configurable to meet the needs of the